Skip to content

 Args:

-node: Output node.
+node: Output node(s).

-name: Node's name, defaults to variable name
+name: Node's display name, defaults to variable name if True.

 """